Kishinev pogrom: 1905 pogrom

 A second pogrom took place in Kishinev on 19–20 October 1905.
-This time, the riots began as political protests against the Tsar, but turned into an attack on Jews wherever they could be found.
+This time, the riots began as right-wing political protests against the October Manifesto, but turned into an attack on Jews wherever they could be found.
 By the time the riots were over, 19 Jews had been killed and 56 were injured.
 Jewish self-defense leagues, organized after the first pogrom, stopped some of the violence, but were not wholly successful.
 This pogrom was part of a series of pogroms that swept the Russian Empire at the time.